Yogesh-Bhardwaj-hue/Scm-Final_2.0/README.md

 - **Profile:** Click the "Profile" link in the navbar to view or edit your profile.
 - **Edit Profile:** Update your name, email, date of birth, age, country, and city.
 Changes are saved in LocalStorage.
 - **Navigate:** Use the navbar to switch between Home, About, Services, Blogs, Testimonials, FAQ, Contact, and Profile.
+- **Theme Toggle:** Switch between light and dark mode using the toggle button.
+- **Language Switcher:** Use the dropdown to switch between English, Hindi, and French.
 - **Logout:** Use the logout button in the profile section or navbar.

 ---